Cheer3142/FPGA-SPI-admv1013/README.md

 # FPGA-SPI-admv1013

-The project is the use case of FPGA to work as the master in SPI communication.
+The project will use FPGA to work as the master in SPI communication.
-In this project components is 1 master (FPGA) and 2 slaves (Microwave Up-Down converter).
+Hardwares in this project are 1 master (FPGA) and 2 slaves (Microwave Up-Down converter).

+Microwave Up-Down converter Model: admv1013-evalz, admv1014-evalz

 V.0.01
 - Add SPI main entity